 Dr. Brace is a rhinoplasty expert trained through the American Academy of Facial Plastic and Reconstructive Surgery.
-He is double board certified by the Royal College of Surgeons of Canada and the American Board of Facial Plastic and Reconstructive Surgery.
+He is double board-certified in facial plastic surgery, by the Royal College of Surgeons of Canada and the American Board of Facial Plastic and Reconstructive Surgery.
 The process of gaining his Board Certifications required 5 years of surgical training in Canada, 1 year of dedicated facial plastic surgery training at the Ohio State University, and 2 years of surgical practice with peer review of his results.
 This is in addition to passing both written and oral board exams.
-After thousands of hours in the operating room under the tutelage of his fellowship director, and hundreds of rhinoplasty cases, Dr. Brace’s skill and expertise in creating natural, beautiful and functional rhinoplasty results attracts patients from across Canada.
+After thousands of hours in the operating room under the tutelage of his fellowship director, and hundreds of rhinoplasty cases, Dr. Brace’s skill and expertise in creating natural, beautiful, and functional rhinoplasty results attracts patients from across Canada.

 Whether your nose requires minor modifications or major reconstruction, Dr. Brace can help you achieve long lasting, natural looking, results with optimization of your nasal breathing.
 Dr. Brace is a nasal airway specialist and regularly teaches rhinoplasty and nasal airway surgery to surgical residents.
 He has presented advanced surgical rhinoplasty techniques at national and international surgical meetings to fellow surgeons and trainees from around the world.

 The consultation is the first and most important step in achieving a fantastic rhinoplasty result.
 During this visit Dr. Brace will assess your general health, your facial balance and your nose.
 He will then discuss your aesthetic goals and desires.
 Dr. Brace uses 3D computer imaging and morphing software to alter images of your consultation for nose surgery.
 Milton and Kitchener residents are just a short drive from our office in Guelph and rhinoplasty consultations are always done in person so the doctor is able to ensure that the nose you desire is clearly communicated.
 From this discussion and these images he will explain the approach and surgical plan to achieve the best rhinoplasty result.